Canadian Regulations for Travel Agencies in a Nutshell

 2. Apply for your license to sell travel through the Consumer Protection BC (Tele: 1-888-777-4393, $1,293 fee for travel agencies/wholesalers and $839 for branch offices).

-However, the process is going to be different for hosted advisors compared to independently accredited advisors.
+However, the process will differ for hosted advisors compared to independently accredited advisors.
 Below is a bit more detail:

 3. Fill out a branch location license form.